 - All students and staff should understand that they are responsible for managing their own personal "distractions" without regulating individual students' clothing/self-expression.

-- These dress code guidelines shall apply to regular school days and summer school days, as well as any school-related events and activities, such as graduation ceremonies, and dances.
+- These dress code guidelines shall apply to regular school days and any school-related events and activities, such as graduation ceremonies and dances.

 - Sexsmith Secondary School expects that all students will dress in a way that is appropriate for the school day or for any school-sponsored event.
 The primary responsibility for a student's attire resides with the student and their parent(s) or guardian(s).